+- Canals

+- Ditches

+- Eutrophic and Mesotrophic Standing Water

-- and improved grassland
+- Farmland; arable farmland, arable field margins and improved grassland

-- Fens, marshes and swamps
+- Fens. marshes and swamps

 - Hedgerows; ancient and/or species-rich hedgerows

 - Lowland calcareous grassland

 - Lowland dry acid grassland

 - Lowland heathland

 - Lowland neutral grassland

 - Lowland wet grassland

 - Mixed ash-dominated woodland

 - Oak-birch woodland

 - Parkland and wood pasture

 - Planted coniferous woodland

 - Reedbed

 - Rivers and streams

 - Urban and post-industrial habitats

 - Wet broadleaved woodland

+- Atlantic salmon

+- Barn owl

+- Bats

+- Black Poplar

 - Deptford Pink

 - Dingy Skipper

 - Grizzled Skipper

 - Harvest mouse

 - Nightjar

 - Nottingham autumn crocus and Nottingham spring crocus

 - Otter

 - Water vole

 - White-clawed crayfish

-- 7.15 Benefits for biodiversity have the potential to arise from the increasing integration of biodiversity considerations within forward planning (through the Local Plan) and efforts to improve green infrastructure networks across the Borough and sub-regionally.
-To maintain and improve the condition of biodiversity in the future it will be important not only to protect and enhance important habitats but also the connections between them. - 7.16 Notwithstanding the potential enhancements that could occur across the district, there could be specific local impacts arising as a result of Gypsy and Traveller accommodation.
+- 7.2.16 Benefits for biodiversity have the potential to arise from the increasing integration of biodiversity considerations within forward planning (through the Local Plan) and efforts to improve green infrastructure networks across the Borough and sub-regionally.
+To maintain and improve the condition of biodiversity in the future it will be important not only to protect and enhance important habitats but also the connections between them. - 7.2.17 Notwithstanding the potential enhancements that could occur across the district, there could be specific local impacts arising as a result of Gypsy and Traveller accommodation.
 Habitats and species have the potential to come under pressure from the provision of new sites for Gypsy, Traveller accommodation.
 This could include increased disturbance (recreational, noise and light) and atmospheric pollution, as well as the loss of habitats and fragmentation of biodiversity networks.
 The DPD should help to address such potential issues.